 The Church honors a famous saint who also had to go to a hard place and had to forgive.
 He is the great Patrick, the Enlightener of Ireland.
 That is the country with which he is most closely associated, but it was not his birthplace and his early memories of it must have been recollections of hardship and cruelty.

 Patrick was the grandson of a priest and the son of a deacon.
 He was born around the year 390 and grew up in the southwestern part of Britain.
 He was sixteen that he first went to Ireland, and not by choice.
 Captured by Irish pirates, he was taken to their homeland and sold into slavery.

 After six years of suffering and intense homesickness, Patrick managed to escape and get back to his family.
 In gratitude to God he began to study to become a priest.

 By the year 435, Patrick was ready, and was given his assignment: he was to go to Ireland and preach there.
 The idea of returning to a place where he had endured such loneliness and misery must have been hard.
 Worse, he would be remembered by some as a lowly runaway slave, not a priest and teacher.

 But Patrick was able to forgive the terrible things he associated with Ireland, and taught with love and gentleness.
-He lived by the words of Proverbs 3: 27, which we read on March 22: "Do not withhold good from those to whom it is due, when it is in your power to do it."
+He lived by the words of Proverbs 3: 27: "Do not withhold good from those to whom it is due, when it is in your power to do it."